Jersey Courts for More than 30 Years.

 Mediation is designed to facilitate settlements in an informal, non-adversarial manner.
 In mediation, the parties work with the mediator to achieve the common goals of resolving their differences and moving on with their lives.
 Mediation provides a means to reach a resolution that is acceptable to both parties, without the financial and emotional cost and time that would otherwise be required by litigation.
 Mediation provides you with the opportunity to craft your own settlement with terms that best suit the needs of your family, so that you may control your own destiny, rather than leave your future in the hands of a judge.

-Our divorce mediation lawyers recognize that Middlesex County residents want to get through a divorce amicably and expeditiously so that they may move on with their lives.
+Our divorce mediation lawyers recognize that you and your spouse want to get through a divorce amicably and expeditiously so that they may move on with your lives.
 The timing of your mediation depends on when you are both ready to move on with your lives.
 Once you are both committed to resolving your differences through mediation, our divorce mediators will work with you to promptly reach a resolution.

 You may choose to engage in mediation before either of you files a complaint for divorce, or even while your divorce is pending.
 In some situations, parties even engage in mediation after their divorce to resolve disputes that may have arisen years after their divorce.